 “Marion Keisker MacInnes (September 23, 1917 – December 29, 1989), born in Memphis, Tennessee, was a radio show host, station manager, U.S. Air Force officer, and assistant to Sam Phillips at Sun Records.
 She is best known for being the first person to record Elvis Presley on July 18, 1953.
 Keisker had a vibrant career in broadcasting, made inroads for women in a male-dominated media industry, and became an activist in the burgeoning women’s rights movement.” – Sun Record Company website

 Marion’s radio debut was in 1929 (at age 11) on WREC in Memphis.
-She attended Southwestern College from 1938-1942 where she studied English and Medieval French.
+She attended Southwestern College where she studied English and Medieval French and graduated in 1938.
 She was married in 1939 and had a son before divorcing in 1943.

 Marion went on to become one of the best-known female radio personalities in Memphis where she worked at virtually every station in town.
 By 1946, she was hired full-time by WREC where she hosted a daily talk show, “Meet Kitty Kelly.”
 Management suggested her show be a “woman’s program” based around homemaking, beauty or storytelling for children.
 She refused, wanted to make a show that interested her generally and not exclusively around her gender.